Flies often seem like very unnoticeable creatures to us, but to our dog they can cause discomfort or even put them in danger.

-People who live in cities, often come across a common house fly, and this fly won't bite us, but just bore us.
+People who live in cities often come across a common house fly, and this fly won't bite us but just bore us.

 Why Do Flies Bite?

-The most logical explanation for their bites is simply feeding off blood and torn skin, but they would also be attracted by other types of food or feces particles.
+The most logical explanation for their bites is feeding off blood and torn skin, but other food or feces particles would also attract them.